KhylleVillasurda/Personal/videoTest6/README.md

 1. Copy this link: https://github.com/KhylleVillasurda/Personal/tree/main/videoTest6
 2. Go to this website: https://download-directory.github.io/
 3. Paste it onto its textbox.
-4. if its zip, extract the file, or if its folder navigate through the folder to find the videoTest6.sln 5.If you found then open the program.
+4. If it's a zip, extract the zip, or if its folder navigate through the folder to find the videoTest6.sln 5.If you found then open the program.
 Now its done!

 ## ![Usage](https://img.shields.io/badge/Usage-07DA63?style=flat)